tbro/myca/README.md

   * tested
   * flexible

+## installation
+Easiest method is currently `cargo install myca`.
+You can also clone this repo and build it with `cargo build`.

 ## usage
 Having compiled the binary you can simply pass a path to output generated files.

 	myca -o output/dir/

+I the output directory you will find these files:

+  * `cert.pem`  (end-entity's X509 certficate, signed by `root-ca`'s key)
+  * `cert.key.pem` (end-entity's private key)
+  * `root-ca.pem` (ca's self-signed x509 certificate)
+  * `root-ca.key.pem` (ca's private key)

+The `root-ca.key.pem` is only present in case you want to do something later with it like sign more end-entity certficates.
+If you plan on using these files as anything more than temporary throw away secrets for testing/development, you should be very careful what you do with it.
+If you don't need it, destroy it.

 or with `cargo run`